 Mike currently serves as Treasurer of Mount Baker Council of the Boy Scouts of America since 2004 and Board Member of Washington State Health Insurance Pool (WSHIP) since 2012.

-William “Brian” Holmes – VP Aerospace, VP Research & Development
+William “Brian” Holmes – Vice President Business Development and Research & Development

 B.S.
 Mechanical Engineering – Texas A&M University